serenity-rs/serenity/CONTRIBUTING.md

 Generally, there are a few rules to note, the rest should be grokable from existing rules:

-Add an empty line before and after logical blocks, but only if there code before or after it.
+Add an empty line before and after logical blocks, but only if there is code before or after it.
 For example:

 ```rust
 fn foo() {